Are you looking after someone?

 (b) As voluntary work

 It’s natural that many of us will not see ourselves as a carers, because we view ourselves as a mum, dad, wife, husband, friend, neighbour, relative, partner of the person we are helping in their day-to-day life.
 However, when caring for someone it’s easy to forget about you, and your own health and well-being which is why it’s important that you recognise when you need support and are able to ask others for that support.

 Caring for someone can have a huge impact on your life, no matter how willingly you do it.
 Caring can happen at any age, it can happen slowly, it might be something you’ve always done, it might be something that’s expected of you or it might be something that you no longer feel able or willing to do.
-You may live with the person that you care for, live nearby them or they may live some distance away from you.

 Initially you may not feel that you need support but over time this may change and it’s important you know where to turn.